jamesdstorr/Serenity-BDD-with-Cucumber/README.md

 Whenever a push or merge into the Main branch takes place, the CI Pipline will push the changes into the release-please--branches--main and update the CHANGELOG to reflect all the fixes and features for the new version.

+When comitting to the main branch, include Release-As: X.X.X (Case Sensitive) in the commit body.
+Release Please will open a new pull request for the specified version.

+`git commit --allow-empty -m "chore: release 2.0.0" -m "Release-As: 2.0.0"`